cursey/kanan/README.md

 Learn about configuring kanan on our [wiki](https://github.com/cursey/kanan/wiki).

-## Known issues
-* Closing the command prompt after patches have been applied has caused crashes for some users.
-If you experience a crash immediately after closing the command prompt then leave it open for now.
-    * If `kanan.bat` does not stay open then something is most likely wrong with your python install.

 ## Contributing
 Contributions are welcome.
 If you are contributing a patch that you aren't the original author of, please give credits at the top of the file.
 If a patch has